poemm/testnet/c_cpp_guide.md

 The goal of this document is to provide a guide to compile C/C++ to Ewasm.
 This document assumes knowledge of the [Ewasm design repo](https://github.com/ewasm/design).
 Especially relevant is that an Ewasm contract is a WebAssembly module with [restrictions](https://github.com/ewasm/design/blob/master/contract_interface.md), and that an Ewasm contract can call [Ewasm helper functions](https://github.com/ewasm/design/blob/master/eth_interface.md), which resemble EVM opcodes.

-## Caveats
+## Subtleties

-When writing Ewasm contracts in C/C++, one should bear in mind the following caveats.
+When writing Ewasm contracts in C/C++, one should bear in mind the following.

 1. WebAssembly is still primitive and [lacks features](https://github.com/WebAssembly/design/blob/master/FutureFeatures.md).
 For example, WebAssembly lacks support for exceptions.
 Also, compilers and standard libraries support is still primitive, often existing as experimental features or third party patches.